I have a confession to make. When I was ten years old I didn’t like koalas.

 - Write letters to the Australian government urging them to act for koalas by saving koala habitat.
 The Australian Koala Foundation has a good example letter here.

-Why not spend the month doing these fun and worthwhile activities for Save the Koala Month.
 Not really fond of koalas?
-Meet one and you may just change your mind!
+Meet one and like me, you may just change your mind!